 Bangor is a medium-sized city located in the state of Maine.
-With a population of 32,391 people and eight constituent neighborhoods, Bangor is the third largest community in Maine.
-Bangor has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 31,921 people and eight constituent neighborhoods, Bangor is the third largest community in Maine.
+Bangor has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-The per capita income in Bangor in 2010 was $23,977, which is middle income relative to Maine and the nation.
-This equates to an annual income of $95,908 for a family of four.
+The per capita income in Bangor in 2018 was $32,265, which is middle income relative to Maine, and upper middle income relative to the rest of the US.
+This equates to an annual income of $129,060 for a family of four.
 However, Bangor contains both very wealthy and poor people as well.

 The people who call Bangor home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bangor residents report their race to be White, followed by Asian.
-Important ancestries of people in Bangor include French , English, German, and Italian.
+The greatest number of Bangor residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Bangor include English, Irish, French, German, and Italian.

 The most common language spoken in Bangor is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and French.